h8handles/DorkyPy/README.md

 # Ultimate Goal

 The plan here is to work on an actual project and accomplish something.
-That end somethimg would be a script to take the google hacking database and search google for those dorks.
+That end something would be a script to take the google hacking database and search google for those dorks.
 My plan is for this to be a multi script tool with the ability to specify target arguments for Red teamers and bug bounty hunters.
 This is my first major project but i have a good idea of what I want to accomplish.